An Aragonese in the Marvel Universe

 In his beginnings in the Aragonese capital, Ibáñez carried out campaigns for the Zaragoza Fire Brigade and other brands, but he soon decided to take a step forward.
 His arrival in Ireland opened up a world of possibilities and little by little it was nourished by other great audiovisual productions and learning from them.
 An evolution that is clearly seen in his work in the fourth installment of Thor, although previously the man from Zaragoza had already carved out a cache for himself in productions such as Ms. Marvel (Disney +).

 After so much effort in the shadows, the young man from Zaragoza made him a huge illusion to see his name in the final credits.
 “It is the fulfillment of a youthful dream.
 I went to the cinema to see ‘Thor: Love and Thunder’ with my friends and at the end, when I saw the credits, I was very excited and reminded me of my childhood.
-I couldn’t be happier, really.
-I also enjoyed it with my partner, who constantly supports me and is a great pillar to continue improving as a visual effects editor and composer”, Ibáñez concludes.
+I couldn’t be happier The truth.
+I also enjoyed it with my partner, who constantly supports me and is a great pillar to continue improving as a visual effects editor and composer”, concludes Ibáñez